TheGuyDanish/CM4_MATX/README.md

 If you have ideas you would like to add to the design goals, please submit them in an issue so they can be discussed.

 Lastly, huge thanks to volkertb, UnKnoWn-Consortium, mo-g and geerlingguy for the discussion of this in https://github.com/geerlingguy/raspberry-pi-pcie-devices/issues/19 that spawned this effort.

+# License

+Copyright Oliver Møller/[@TheGuyDanish](https://github.com/TheGuyDanish) 2020.

+This source describes Open Hardware and is licensed under the CERN-OHL-P v2

+You may redistribute and modify this documentation and make products using it under the terms of the CERN-OHL-P v2 (https:/cern.ch/cern-ohl).
+This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
+Please see the CERN-OHL-P v2 for applicable conditions